 The learner must now decide if this was helpful ‘above the line’ work or unhelpful and ‘below the line’.
 If they identify it as below the line, they should be able to offer an alternative or additional response.

-3. Use the ‘Welcome, Overcome, Question’ technique for objection handling
+3. The ‘Welcome, Overcome, Question’ Technique

 One of the hardest things for a new agent to learn is how to get past an objection.
 Particularly in service roles, helping a customer without totally giving in to them is one of the most important lessons.